BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 and a she goat of three years old, and a ram of three years old, and a turtledove, and a young pigeon.

+15:10 And he took unto him all these, and divided them in the midst, and laid each piece one against another: but the birds divided he not.

+15:11 And when the fowls came down upon the carcases, Abram drove them away.

+15:12 And when the sun was going down, a deep sleep fell upon Abram;
+and, lo, an horror of great darkness fell upon him.

+15:13 And he said unto Abram, Know of a surety that thy seed shall be a stranger in a land that is not their's, and shall serve theml; and they shall afflict them four hundred years; 15:14 And also that nation, whom they shall serve, will I judge: and afterward shall they come out with great substance.

+15:15 And thou shalt go to thy fathers in peace; thou shalt be buried in a good old age.

 ## The Book of Psalms